jraidan/sensu-handler-awsdecomm/README.md

 awsdecomm
 =========

 A sensu handler for decomission of AWS nodes in sensu.
-I tweaked the orginal to makes use of an IAM role for EC2 API credentials and to remove the email functions.
+I tweaked the orginal to make use of an IAM role for EC2 API credentials and to remove the email and chef functions.

 Original:
 http://www.ragedsyscoder.com/blog/2014/01/14/sensu-automated-decommission-of-clients/